 Enclosure 2 of the 50.54(f) letter requested each operating reactor licensee to complete a reevaluation of applicable flood-causing mechanisms at their site using updated flooding hazard information and present-day regulatory guidance and methodologies.
 Licensees were asked to compare their results to the CDB for protection and mitigation from external flood events.
 The NRC developed guidance to conduct the reevaluations (References 6.1 through 6.6).
-The licensee submitted a flood hazard reevaluation report (FHRR) for Clinton (Reference 6.7) to the NRC as requested by the 50.54(f) letter.
-A regulatory audit to support the review of the FHRR was not required (Reference 6.8).
-The NRC staff reviewed the FHRR and provided an interim hazard letter (Reference 6.9) to provide feedback on the staff's review of the flooding hazard reevaluations.
+The licensee submitted a flood hazard reevaluation report (FHRR) for Salem (Reference 6.7) to the NRC as requested by the 50.54(f) letter.
+Interim actions needed to protect against the reevaluated hazard were specified in the FHRR.
+The interim actions were inspected using TI 2515/190, "Inspection of Licensee's Proposed Interim Actions as a Result of the Near-Term Task Force Recommendation 2.1 Flooding Evaluation" and documented in a quarterly integrated inspection report (Reference 6.9).
+A regulatory audit to support the review of the FHRR was performed and the results documented in an audit report (Reference 6.8).
+The NRC staff reviewed the FHRR and provided an interim hazard letter (Reference 6.10) to provide feedback on the staff's review of the flooding hazard reevaluations.
 The interim hazard letter was used by the licensee to complete the flood hazard MSA and other flood hazard evaluations.
-Separately, the NRC staff documented the technical bases for its conclusions in the interim hazard letters by issuing a staff assessment (Reference 6.10).
+Separately, the NRC staff documented the technical bases for its conclusions in the interim hazard letters by issuing a staff assessment (Reference 6.11).

-In COMSECY-14-0037 (Reference 6.11), the NRC staff requested Commission direction to more clearly define the relationship between Order EA-12-049, the related MBDBE rulemaking, and the flood hazard reevaluations and assessments.
-In the SRM to COMSECY-14-0037 (Reference 6.12), the Commission affirmed that licensees of operating nuclear power plants need to address the reevaluated flooding hazard within their mitigation strategies.
+In COMSECY-14-0037 (Reference 6.13), the NRC staff requested Commission direction to more clearly define the relationship between Order EA-12-049, the related MBDBE rulemaking, and the flood hazard reevaluations and assessments.
+Because the NRC was reevaluating its approach to the flooding evaluations, the NRC provided an extension of the due dates for any integrated assessments in a letter dated November 21, 2014 (Reference 6.12).
+In the SRM to COMSECY-14-0037 (Reference 6.14), the Commission affirmed that licensees of operating nuclear power plants need to address the reevaluated flooding hazard within their mitigation strategies.
 The Commission also directed the NRC staff to provide a plan for achieving closure of the flooding portion of NTTF Recommendation 2.1 to the Commission for its review and approval.
-On June 30, 2015, the NRC staff provided a plan to the Commission in COMSECY-15-0019 (Reference 6.13).
-On July 28, 2015, the Commission approved the plan in the SRM to

-COMSECY-15-0019 (Reference 6.14).
-On September 29, 2015, the NRC issued a letter to licensees to describe the graded approach to the flood hazard reevaluations approved by the Commission (Reference 6.15).
+On May 26, 2015, the NRC deferred, until further notice, the date for submitting the integrated assessment reports (Reference 6.15).
+On June 30, 2015, the NRC staff provided a plan to the Commission in COMSECY-15-0019 (Reference 6.16).
+On July 28, 2015, the Commission approved the plan in the SRM to COMSECY-15-0019 (Reference 6.17).
+On September 29, 2015, the NRC issued a letter to licensees to describe the graded approach to the flood hazard reevaluations approved by the Commission (Reference 6.18).